 To account for an acquisition of a business, the Company uses the acquisition method.
 Under this method, the acquisition cost is the fair value of assets delivered, equity securities issued, and incurred or assumed liabilities at the date of exchange.
 Assets, liabilities and contingencies identifiable assumed in a business combination are measured initially at fair value at the acquisition date.
 For each business combination, the Company will measure the non-controlling interest of the acquiree either at fair value or as proportional share of net identifiable assets of the acquire.

-The following tables detail general information as of Mar ch 31.2024 on the compared on the compared of the compared anies in which the group exercises control:
+The following tables detail general information as of March 31, 2024 on the companies in which the group exercises control: